redexp/express-engine-jsx/README.md

 and now this component can be rendered to html with `ReactDOM.renderToStaticMarkup()`.

-As you can see, each jsx view file returns array of components and standard html attributes are converted to react attributes
+As you can see, each jsx template file returns array of components and standard html attributes are converted to react attributes
 ```html
 <div class="first" tabindex="1"></div>
 <div class="second" tabindex="2"></div>